 FOLIAGE OF APIACEAE MEMBERS: A RICH SOURCE OF VITAMIN E AND KAbstract

-Vitamins are essential components of any diet and diet deficient in Vitamins is the prime reason for malnutrition.
-In the present investigation essential oil fractions isolated from foliages and tender shoots of few Apiaceae members commonly used as spices, vegetable and flavoring agents were involved in phytochemical diversity analysis.
-GC-MS finger printing of the essential oil fractions isolated from young foliages and tender stems showed the presence of Vitamin E and K in appreciable quantity.
-Foliage of carrot (Daucus carota L.), a popular winter vegetable is very rich in α-Tocopherol and Phytonadione.
-Tender shoot portion of Ajwain (Trachyspermum ammi Sprague, a common spice yielding member and Coriander (Coriandrum sativum L.) also have significant amount of α-Tocopherol and Phytonadione.
-The study has indicated the supplementary use of these members as a potential source of Vitamin E and K beside their common use.
+Vitamins are essential components of any diet and diet deficient in vitamins is the prime reason for malnutrition.
+In the present investigation, essential oil fractions isolated from foliages and tender shoots of few Apiaceae members commonly used as spices, vegetable, and flavoring agents were involved in phytochemical diversity analysis.
+GC-MS fingerprinting of the essential oil fractions isolated from young foliages and tender stems showed the presence of vitamin E and K in appreciable quantity.
+The foliage of carrot (Daucus carota L.), a popular winter vegetable is very rich in α-Tocopherol and phytonadione.
+Tender shoot portion of ajwain (Trachyspermum ammi Sprague, a common spice yielding member and coriander (Coriandrum sativum Linn.) also have a significant amount of α-Tocopherol and phytonadione.
+The study has indicated the supplementary use of these members as a potential source of vitamin E and K beside their common use.